candide-guevara/candide-guevara.github.io/_posts/funny/2016-03-30-skying-in-switzerland.md

 Apart from [Saas-Fee][1] with many slopes in the shade, snow melts away pretty fast on hot weeks.
 Nothing new compared to the rest of Europe.
 The problem in Switzerland is the artifical snow facilities.
 Even big resorts like [Arosa Lenzerheide][2] have not invested enough.
 The majority uses mobile snow canons that are parked away most of the time.
 So the slopes that see a lot of trafic at the bottom of the station get rocky pretty quickly.
+As a side note, I must say that [Davos-Klosters][13] is a fine exception to the cheap-snow-canon rule.

 The rides lack diversity, in many places there is no ungroomed or mogul slopes, no jump or trick parks.
 I cannot comment on off-piste because I do not know the resorts well-enough to know the good trails.